johnwriting/writing/content/the_view.md

 Andy took a meditation class once.
 It taught him how to listen to his own mind as it thought, which it turned out takes a tremendous amount of focus.
 The strenuous hike made it hard to focus.

-Rachel spent the silence wondering what the plants thought of this excursion.
+Rachael spent the silence wondering what the plants thought of this excursion.
 When plants invade a human home, we usually kill them.
 But she reconsidered—maybe plants aren’t as petty as humans.
 Surely not.
 She smiled.

 ~~~